AmitRockBear/Blog-Firebase/README.md

 # Blog-Firebase

-Simple blog using firebase (firestore) I made in 2019.
+Simple blog using firebase (firestore).

 The app uses the following techonologies: